Proudly serving Fairfax, Prince William, Loudoun, Arlington, Alexandria and Northern Virginia

 Virginia Reckless Driving First Offense

-Although reckless driving charges are always taken seriously in Virginia, first-time reckless driving offenders in Virginia often get special consideration due to their lack of previous offenses.
+Although reckless driving charges are always taken seriously in Virginia, first-time reckless driving offenders often get special consideration due to their lack of previous offenses.
 However, it’s essential to keep in mind that previous speeding tickets and driving infractions, even those not considered criminal offenses, may be taken into account by prosecutors to raise your charges.

 Some additional factors that could impact the outcome of your first offense reckless driving case include: